jtheulier/bouquet-java-sdk/README.md

 ## Getting Started

 This Java SDK has been pre-generated using Swagger.
-The model has been cleaned & optimzed from this.
+The model has been cleaned & optimized from this.
 It is provided as-is.
 Please follow the [installation](#installation) instruction.

 BaseApi class provides different ways to authenticate to a Bouquet server.
-On top of that the API has been splitted in 2 children classes:
+On top of that, the SDK has been splitted in 2 children classes:
-- ModelApi: Client API able to access to any object of the Bouquet model
+- ModelApi: SDK API able to access to any object of the Bouquet model
-- AnalyticsApi: Client Api able to access Bookmarks & run analyses on Bouquet server
+- AnalyticsApi: SDK Api able to access Bookmarks & run analyses on Bouquet server

 The last important class is ClientApi in charge of running API calls & handling correctly their response

-You can have a look to sample classes in package io.openbouquet.v4.test showing the different ways to authenticate.
+You can have a look to sample classes in package io.bouquet.v4.test showing the different ways to authenticate & run basic calls.

 ## Documentation for Authorization